Unaxiom/ulogger/README.md

 # Disabling remote logging
 Remote logging can be disabled by setting `log.RemoteAvailable` to `false`.

+# Print function name, line number, and the file name
+This can be done by setting `log.LineNumber = true`.
+The default instance when creating a new logger has it set to `true`.
+If these values aren't required, they can be hidden by setting this value to `false`.

 # Send log messages to custom URL
 If `log.RemoteAvailable` is set to `true`, then log messages are sent via a `POST` request to the URL.
 In case the URL needs to be changed, then it can be done so by updating `ulogger.RemoteURL` to the appropriate URL string.
 These messages would be sent via goroutines, so the execution will not be blocked.